 ‘Can you do that?’

 ‘Oh yes.’
 Harry grinned.
-‘He always swears when he plays, so if I use the word bloody as the activation phrase, I can make them all change colour at least twenty times a game.’
+‘He always swears when he plays, so if I use the word bloody as the activation phrase, I can make them all change sides at least twenty times a game.’

 ‘Can’t they just ignore it?’
 Nev asked.